 There is no minimum number of travellers for this extension however the main tour passenger numbers will apply for the main part of the tour.
 If in the unlikely event there are less than the required number of people booked on your main tour date then you may be asked to change to a different date.
 A full refund will be made available to you should this alternative not be suitable.

-This is an escorted tour, meaning that you will have the services of an English speaking guide throughout your excursions ensuring that you have first-hand knowledge at all times.
+You will have the services of an English speaking guide during excursions and journeys ensuring that you have first-hand knowledge.

 The currency in Iceland is the Icelandic Krona (ISK).
-You can change your currency before you travel in the UK, however the exchange rate does fluctuate.
+Due to Currency Law in Iceland, ISK is not offered by banks outside Iceland, therefore you can only exchange your GBP in Iceland.
 We would recommend you to bring GBP with you to Iceland to exchange locally and cash machines are also available in all the major cities to withdraw money in the local currency.

 |Depart UK||Arrive UK||Extension Price||Tour Price||Total Price|

 |18 Oct 2018||23 Oct 2018||£239pp||£929pp||£1168pp|

 |06 Dec 2018||11 Dec 2018||£259pp||£1029pp||£1288pp|

 |13 Dec 2018||18 Dec 2018||£259pp||£1029pp||£1288pp|

 |10 Jan 2019||15 Jan 2019||£259pp||£1029pp||£1288pp|

 |17 Jan 2019||22 Jan 2019||£239pp||£1019pp||£1258pp|